 - 1. Cost of reporting.
 A publicly owned company must file quarterly and annual reports with the SEC and/or various state agencies.
 These reports can be a costly burden, especially for small firms.
-In addition, compliance with Sarbanes-Oxley often requires considerable expense and manpower. - 2.
+In addition, compliance with the Sarbanes-Oxley Act often requires considerable expense and manpower. - 2.
 Disclosure.
 Management may not like the idea of reporting operating data, because these data will then be available to competitors.
-Similarly, the owners of the company may not want people to know their net worth, and since a publicly owned company must disclose the number of shares owned by its officers, directors, and major stockholders, it is easy enough for anyone to multiply shares held by price per share to estimate the net worth of the insiders. - 3.
-Self-dealings.
-The owners-managers of closely held companies have many opportunities for various types of questionable but legal self-dealings, including the payment of high salaries, nepotism, personal transactions with the business (such as a leasing arrangement), and not-truly-necessary fringe benefits.
-Such self-dealings, which are often designed to minimize their personal tax liabilities, are much harder to arrange if a company is publicly owned. - 4.
-Inactive market/low price.
-If the firm is very small, and if its shares are not traded frequently, its stock will not really be liquid, and the market price may not represent the stock's true value.
-Security analysts and stockbrokers simply will not follow the stock, because there will not be sufficient trading activity to generate enough brokerage commissions to cover the costs of following the stock. - 5.
+Similarly, the owners of the company may not want people to know their net worth.
+But since a publicly owned company must disclose the number of shares owned by its officers, directors, and major stockholders, it is easy enough for anyone to multiply shares held by price per share to estimate the net worth of the insiders. - 3.
+Self-dealings and consumption of perks.
+Consider a privately held company whose CEO owns less than 100% of the company.
+If the other owners are not involved in the day-to-day operations of the company, then the owner-manager has many opportunities for various types of legal but unethical self-dealings, including the payment of high salaries, nepotism, personal transactions with the business (such as a leasing arrangement), and not-truly-necessary fringe benefits.
+Observe that the owner-manager receives the full benefit of these perks but that the costs are partially born by the other owners.
+(Of course, if a company is wholly owned, then there is no ethical violation because the owner is also bearing the full cost of the perks.)
+Such self-dealings are much harder to arrange if a company is publicly owned. - 4.
+Inactive market and/or low price.
+If the firm is very small and if its shares are not traded frequently, then its stock will not really be liquid and so the market price may not represent the stock's true value.
+Security analysts and stockbrokers simply will not follow the stock, because there will not be sufficient trading activity to generate enough brokerage commissions to cover the costs of following it. - 5.
 Control.
 Because of possible tender offers and proxy fights, the managers of publicly owned firms who do not have voting control must be concerned about maintaining control.
-Further, there is pressure on such managers to produce annual earnings gains, even when it might be in the shareholders'

-best long-term interests to adopt a strategy that reduces short-term earnings but raises them in future years.
-These factors have led a number of public companies to "go private" in "leveraged buyout" deals where the managers borrow the money to buy out the nonmanagement stockholders.
-We discuss the decision to go private in a later section.
+Further, there is pressure on such managers to produce annual earnings gains, even when it might be in the shareholders' best long-term interests to adopt a strategy that reduces short-term earnings but raises them in future years.
+These factors have led a number of public companies to "go private" in leveraged buyout deals, where the managers borrow the money to buy out the nonmanagement stockholders.
+We discuss the decision to go private in a later section. - 6.
 Investor relations.
 Public companies must keep investors abreast of current developments.
 Many CFOs of newly public firms report that they spend two full days a week talking with investors and analysts.